Share

 Graefe et al.

-Concomitant high inflammation status paves the way to further complications.
-While hepatic inflammation is considered the main driver of hepatic tissue damage, systemic hyperinflammation with elevated cytokines and DAMPs induces endothelial damage and metabolic derangements resulting in disorders in micro- and macrocirculation.
+A pronounced inflammatory state can pave the way to further complications.
+While hepatic inflammation is considered a main driver of liver tissue damage, systemic hyperinflammation with elevated cytokines and DAMPs/PAMPs may contribute to endothelial injury and metabolic disturbances, ultimately affecting both micro- and macrocirculatory function.

 Haselwanter et al.